-Category: To demonstrate the method of castration of sheep.
+To demonstrate the method of tail docking lambs

-Schools are encouraged to develop a relationship with their local Veterinarian that is Objective: familiar with sheep to develop an animal management plan.
-This should include developing a management calendar of events including castration that will occur throughout the year.
+Schools are encouraged to develop a relationship with their local Veterinarian that is familiar with sheep to develop an animal management plan.
+This should include developing a management calendar of events including tail docking that will occur throughout the year.
 Consideration should also be given to staff availability, facilities available including yarding (temporary or permanent yards) and the age of the lambs.
 This discussion should also include welfare, pain relief use and withholding periods.
-When castration is required, it should be performed as young as possible, but after the maternal bond has been established and before lambs are 12 weeks old.
-Lambs destined for slaughter before they are 12 weeks old, or before the onset of puberty should not be castrated.
-Only experienced operators under the direct/indirect supervision of a Veterinarian or a Veterinarian should undertake castration of lambs under 3 months of age.
-If undertaken by a non-Veterinarian, appropriate pain relief must be provided and the operator must be skilled and experienced in performing castrations including postoperative care.
-Castration of lambs over three months requires appropriate aneasthesia and analgesia and must be performed by a Veterinarian.
-Castration of adult sheep can ONLY be performed by a Veterinarian.
-All sheep over the age of 6 months must also have any haemorrhage from the wound controlled appropriately.
-The method chosen should use the most appropriate tools, be familiar to the operator, comply with legislation and be the least painful method to perform the castration that is applicable to the production system.
+Tail docking is performed in sheep to reduce the incidence of blowfly strike that may result from urine and faecal staining of the perineum.
+When tail docking is required, it should be performed as young as possible and before lambs are 12 weeks old.
+Only experienced operators under the direct/indirect supervision of a Veterinarian or a Veterinarian should undertake tailing of lambs under 3 months of age.
+If undertaken by a non-Veterinarian, appropriate pain relief must be provided and the operator must be skilled and experienced in performing tail docking including post-operative care.
+Tail docking of lambs over three months including adults requires appropriate anaesthesia and analgesia and must be performed by a Veterinarian.
+Tails must be docked just below the third palpable joint from the tail base or through the third joint space and no shorter.
+Docking the tail at a shorter length can lead to health and welfare problems including increased risks of flystrike, vulval and anal cancers from sun exposure and difficulties with lambing.
+All sheep over the age of 6 months must also have haemorrhage from the wound controlled appropriately.
+Tail docking can be undertaken by using a hot knife or rubber ring (elastrator) methods.
+This is in preference to the sharp knife method or other cutting methods except for larger tails.
+The method chosen should use the most appropriate tools, be familiar to the operator and the least painful method to perform that is applicable to the production system.
+Wool shedding breeds of sheep (e.g. Wiltshire Horn, Dorper) and short-tailed breeds don't require tail docking.